MVM V

 Series A in 2006

-Aegerion Pharmaceuticals, Inc. is a biopharmaceutical company dedicated to developing and commercializing therapeutics for cardiovascular and metabolic diseases, particularly focusing on hyperlipidemia.
-Founded in 2005 and based in Bridgewater, New Jersey, Aegerion is known for its development of lomitapide, a drug that inhibits microsomal triglyceride transfer protein to effectively reduce serum lipids, including cholesterol and triglycerides.
-This medication aims to address conditions such as atherosclerosis, dyslipidemia, obesity, and pancreatitis, thereby enabling healthcare professionals to better manage the health of patients with elevated fat levels in their blood.
+Aegerion Pharmaceuticals, Inc. is a biopharmaceutical company focused on the development and commercialization of therapeutics for cardiovascular and metabolic diseases.
+Headquartered in Bridgewater, New Jersey, Aegerion specializes in therapies for hyperlipidemia, aiming to address high levels of fat particles in the blood.
+The company's notable product, lomitapide, is a small molecule drug that acts as a microsomal triglyceride transfer protein inhibitor, designed to lower serum lipids, including cholesterol and triglycerides.
+Aegerion's efforts are directed towards treating conditions such as atherosclerosis, dyslipidemia, obesity, and pancreatitis, thereby enabling healthcare professionals to effectively manage debilitating diseases associated with these metabolic disorders.
+The company was incorporated in 2005.

 BioXell